Southern Isotopes Resources

 Southern Isotopes provides clinical Positron Emission Tomography (PET) radiopharmaceutical products to PET imaging centers in Louisiana, Mississippi, Arkansas, Alabama, and Texas.
 With manufacturing facilities in Shreveport and Baton Rouge, products such as FDG and sodium fluoride (NaF) can be distributed easily and efficiently.

 SI is engages in radiochemistry and imaging research and has access to clinical imaging resources.
-Our research laboratories in Shreveport supply research products and services while imaging support services are available through the Biomedical Research Foundation’s PET Imaging Center in Shreveport.
+Our research laboratories in Shreveport supply research products and services while imaging support services are available through BRF’s PET Imaging Center in Shreveport.

 Our Services and Products